How to Find a Fantastic Packaging Designer

-Think critically about your design needs.
-Some of the types of questions you could include in your brief:
+Think critically about your design needs–and if you’re looking to find a designer on your own, some of the types of questions you could include when you write a creative design brief:

 What we do

-Give the designer a quick summary about your product or service.
+Give the designer a quick summary of your product or service.
 Describe the values that are important to your company so it can translate into your design.